Indiana Pacers Bikeshare: History

 Pacers Bikeshare launched on April 22, 2014, with 25 docking stations and 250 bicycles centered on or near the Indianapolis Cultural Trail in the vicinity of downtown Indianapolis.
 Initial startup and maintenance costs were provided by the Herbert Simon Family Foundation.
 Herbert Simon is chairman emeritus of Simon Property Group and owner of the Indiana Pacers.
 At the time of its launch, the system was the only bike-share service in the U.S. sponsored by a professional sports franchise.
 The Federal Highway Administration's (FHWA) Congestion Mitigation and Air Quality Improvement (CMAQ) Program granted an additional $1 million.

 In its first year, Pacers Bikeshare sold 28,206 one-day passes and 1,581 annual passes with users logging more than 108,000 trips for a total distance of 218259 mi.
 The program was considered a success by officials.
 An additional docking station was installed at OneAmerica Tower on December 2, 2015.

 In its second year, annual membership had grown to 2,878 with users logging more than 117,000 trips for a total distance of 243782 mi.
 In 2016, Pacers Bikeshare began information sharing GPS tracking data with academic researchers at IUPUI to understand trends useful to the fields of public health and tourism management.
 The system added two docking stations and 26 bikes in October 2016.

 Officials announced the system's first major expansion on May 15, 2018.
 A second $960,000 CMAQ grant from FHWA and $240,000 gift from the Herbert Simon Family Foundation and an unnamed private donor funded the expansion.
 Indianapolis Cultural Trail, Inc. solicited input on docking station placement at public meetings, farmer's markets, library branches, and online, largely siting docking stations near popular attractions and close proximity to existing pedestrian, bicycle, and public transit infrastructure.
 The expansion, completed on September 5, 2019, nearly doubled available bikes and docking stations.

 In November 2019, Indianapolis-based health insurer Anthem donated $1 million to support the system's programs and ongoing maintenance.

+In October 2023, officials announced that 250 electric bicycles would be introduced to the system in spring 2024.
+The expansion is funded through a $1.2 million federal grant and contribution from the Herbert Simon Family Foundation.

+In May 2024, officials announced the IndyRides Free program, which allows residents of Marion County unlimited 30-minute rides at no cost after an initial registration.

+In August 2025, officials announced 3 new stations on the campus of Butler University, along with 30 additional electric bikes added to the system.
+They also launched the Butler University Pass, which provides unlimited free 30-minute trips to anyone with an active Butler University email address.